Skip to content

 Structure is underrated when you’re traveling alone for the first time.
 Cities with reliable schedules, clear rules, and predictable systems remove a lot of mental load.

 That doesn’t make the experience sterile — it makes it supportive.
-When I know transportation runs on time and accommodations are straightforward, I feel freer to explore emotionally and creatively.
+When I know transportation runs on time, and accommodations are straightforward, I feel freer to explore emotionally and creatively.

 Structure creates safety without limiting curiosity.

-How I Personally Choose an “Easy” European City
+How I Personally Choose an “Easy” City

 When I’m deciding where to go, I ask myself a few simple questions.
 Will I feel comfortable navigating this place by myself?
 Does it allow for flexibility if I change plans?
 Will I feel safe walking during the day without constantly checking my surroundings?